Bal Pandit: Later career

 Bal Pandit was the secretary of Maharashtra Cricket Association (MCA) in the mid-1980s.
 He was also the President of Maharashtra Cricket Association.
 He played a vital role in the selection committee of the organisation.

 Pandit was also a Trustee of the Dnyaneshwar Maharaj Samadhi temple complex in Alandi from 1966 to 1999.

+He was member of the managing committee of Education institutions, Shikshan Prasarak Mandali, Pune, Deccan Education Society and Modern Education Society.

 Books

 Pandit was also a prolific cricket writer and wrote 35 books.
 He authored several columns in newspapers and magazines, striking a chord with common people and enhancing their knowledge with illustrations.
 His translation of Sunil Gavaskar’s book Sunny Days in Marathi became immensely popular.
 He authored a number of books in Marathi.